wolfadex/shared-time/README.md

 - [x] Make example with PeerJS
 - [x] Make example with Vanilla WebRTC
 - [ ] Make documentation
-- [ ] Make compatible with redux middleware
+- [x] Make compatible with redux middleware (tested with redux-thunk only)
 - [ ] Support Edge, when it implements the data channel for WebRTC.
 To help push Edge [please vote](https://wpdev.uservoice.com/forums/257854-microsoft-edge-developer/suggestions/8118837-support-webrtc-datachannels-in-workers).